-It can help you avoid dwelling on distressing or unpleasant events from your past, and reliving them in your mind over and again.
+- It can help you avoid dwelling on distressing or unpleasant events from your past and reliving them in your mind over and again.

 Developing emotional detachment, the positive kind, does not make you an indifferent person.
 You can be loving, happy, compassionate, and at the same time exercise inner detachment.

 Emotional detachment also means letting go, letting the past go and focusing more on the present.
 It means stop taking things too personally, and looking at life in a more relaxed and open manner.

 When you choose to let go of negative past events, not to obsess yourself with fears and worries, and to display emotional detachment toward them, you choose happiness and peace.

 Attaining a certain measure of positive emotional detachment is most useful, however, this requires some training and some effort, like every other skill.

 You can work directly on developing this skill, as taught in my book Emotional Detachment for Happer Life.
 It is also the by product of practicing regular meditation over a period of time.